Alexander-Kalita/Alexander-Kalita/README.md

 ## Data source

-The dataset is publicly available through Kaggle platform: [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit).
+The dataset used for this case study is publicly available through the Kaggle platform: [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit).

 ## Files

-- [Bellabeat Case Study.html](https://rpubs.com/Alexander_Kalita/1041951) to access HTML version of the RMarkdown file of the case study in RPubs.
+- [Bellabeat Case Study.html](https://rpubs.com/Alexander_Kalita/1041951): Access the HTML version of the RMarkdown file of the case study on RPubs.
-- [Bellabeat-Code](https://github.com/Alexander-Kalita/Bellabeat-Case-study/blob/main/Bellabeat-Code) Code directory with R code of the case study.
+- [Bellabeat-Code](https://github.com/Alexander-Kalita/Bellabeat-Case-study/blob/main/Bellabeat-Code): Code directory containing the R code for the case study.